 - 1. Specialty Medications are generally prescribed for individuals with complex medical conditions such as multiple sclerosis, hemophilia, hepatitis C and rheumatoid arthritis.
 These medications also have one or more of the following characteristics: - a.
 Injected or infused, but some may be taken by mouth; - b.
 Unique storage or shipment requirements; - c.
 Additional education and support required from a health care professional; and/or - d.
 Usually not stocked at retail Pharmacies. - 2.
 For the highest level of Benefits, Specialty Medications must be acquired through The Plan's contracted Specialty Pharmacies listed on the inside cover of this Member Guide.
-A list of covered Specialty Medications may be found on The Plan website at https://www.bcbsmt.com/rx-drugs/drug-lists/drug-lists.
-Registration and other applicable forms are also located on the website.
+A list of covered Specialty Medications may be found on The Plan website at www.bcbsmt.com/rx-drugs/drug-lists/drug-lists.
+Registration and other applicable forms are also located on the website. - 3.
+Coverage for Specialty Medications are limited to a 30-day supply.
+However, some Specialty Medications have FDA approved dosing regimens exceeding the 30-day supply limit and may be allowed greater than a 30 day-supply, if allowed by The Plan Benefits.
+Cost-share will be based on the day supply (1-30 day supply, 31-60 day supply, 61-90 day supply) dispensed.